WesleyLuiz21/wesleyportifolio/README.md

 ## What I learned from this project:

 * Learned to use CSS properly/in a more efficient way and save a lot of code.
-* Learn the importance of wrinting clean code.
+* Learned the importance of wrinting clean code.
-* Learn the importance of designing/have a clear ideia of what I plan to do/create.
+* Learned the importance of designing/have a clear ideia of what I plan to do/create.
 * Understood how the DOM works.
 * Improved my JS skills.